meilisearch/meilisearch-js-plugins/README.md

 The `pagination` widget displays a pagination system allowing the user to change the current page.

-We do not recommend using this widget as pagination slows the search responses.
-Instead, the [InfiniteHits](#-infinitehits) component is recommended.

 - ✅ container: The CSS Selector or HTMLElement to insert the widget into. _required_
 - ✅ showFirst: Whether to display the first-page link.
 - ✅ showPrevious: Whether to display the previous page link.